jbohren/plaid/README.md

 ======================================

 _Spaceballs The Film_ inspired a lot of the original terminology in ROS.
-This repository contains tools and guidelines to accelerate development with ros2.
+This repository pays homage to that era and contains tools and guidelines to accelerate development with ros2.

 <img src="https://raw.githubusercontent.com/jbohren/plaid/master/doc/plaid.gif" width="250">